What is the Environmental Humanities?

 What can I do with this degree?

-We provide hands-on career planning for students.
-The process guides them towards meaningful internships and attractive jobs.
+We provide hands-on career planning for students that guides them towards meaningful internships and attractive jobs; you can read more about some of our alumni on our blog.

 Our graduates pursue: